HANTERRA CERAMIC COMPETITION EVALUATION PROCESS

 FIRST STAGE: VISUAL EVALUATION

-Congratulations!
-You have created a work that fully meets the theme, rules, and evaluation criteria.
-Now, you need to complete the application form on the website and submit it.
-Applications close at 11:59 PM on the announced submission deadline.
-No submissions can be made after this time.
-Before filling out the application form, we recommend you read the following points.
+You have created a piece that fully complies with the theme, rules, and evaluation criteria—congratulations!
+Now you need to fill out and submit the application form on the website.
+Please remember, applications close on the final day of submission at 23:59.
+The system will not accept new entries after this time.
+Before filling out the application form, we strongly recommend reviewing the following points carefully:

 Photo Quality

-We recommend checking the following link for tips on photographing ceramic works: "photographing ceramic products"
+We suggest reviewing the following link for tips on how to photograph ceramic works: https://hanterra.com/blog/seramik-urunleri-fotograflamak-5956.html

 Process Photos

 Photos documenting the making process are used when the jury wants to clarify any aspect of the work’s production.
-Therefore, these photos should be clear, show the critical stages, and accurately reflect colors.
+Therefore, 2 photos are requested that clearly explain the process, are not blurry, reflect the correct colours, and show the key stages.

-Process photos should not reveal the artist's identity.
-No text, symbols, or other identifying marks should be visible in the photos.
+Process photos must not reveal the artist’s identity — there should be no visible face, name, or identifying marks in the images.

 Accuracy of Application Information